ReaperOAK/KCAdashboard/README.md

+## Secure Uploads Viewer Route

+Direct links to `/uploads/...` are now blocked.
+To view a file, redirect users to `/uploads/view/:resourceId?type=pdf|img`, which renders the secure React viewer.
+Update all frontend usages and links accordingly.
+## Secure File Viewer

+Use the `SecureFileViewer` React component (`src/components/common/SecureFileViewer.js`) to display PDF and image resources securely.
+It fetches files via the backend API with authentication and supports inline viewing for authorized users.
+## Security: Uploads Directory

+Direct access to files in the `uploads/` directory is now blocked at the web server level.
+All file downloads must go through the backend API, which enforces authentication and authorization.
+A `web.config` file in the `uploads/` directory returns HTTP 403 Forbidden for any direct access attempts.
 # Kolkata Chess Academy Dashboard

 KCAdashboard is a full-featured platform for managing educational, chess, and administrative workflows.
 It combines a modular PHP backend (API) and a modern React frontend, supporting a wide range of features for admins, teachers, students, and tournament organizers.